Maine Family Law Services:

 Meet the Team

-The team at The Maine Divorce Group assists clients in all areas of family law, from high-asset divorces to paternity disputes.
-We also have attorneys with extensive experience in criminal law and personal injury practice, allowing us to offer comprehensive representation for all your legal needs.
+The family law attorneys at The Maine Divorce Group assists clients in all areas of family law, from high-asset divorces to paternity disputes.
+Our Maine family law attorneys have extensive experience helping families with parental rights & responsibilities and complex child & spousal support cases, allowing us to offer comprehensive representation for all your family law legal needs.